STEM News: Nobel Week Winners 2024

 Every year the first week of October is an exciting time to celebrate those who are recognized to have contributed the most "to the benefit of mankind".
 Nobel prizes matter because they recognize the best of the best, and those who subjectively made incredible contributions to society.
 The most famous Nobel Prize winners you might recognize are listed here.
-Let them always inspire you to be your very best!
+Let them always inspire you to be your very best as a global citizen

 Announcements coming right up (to be updated as we find out)